shwchlorine/chlorine/README.md

 <h2 align="center">Hi there! 👋 I'm Jason</h2>

-Currently a student at the University of Toronto (class of 2025) and a full-stack web developer with interests in SWE, ML, blockchain, physics, and mathematics.
-I code all sorts of things, but I particularly enjoy building web apps and physics simulations!
+Currently a student at the University of Toronto (class of 2025) and a full-stack web developer with interests in SWE, ML, physics, and mathematics.
+I code all sorts of things, but my personal work has revolved a lot around web apps and physics simulations.

 ## Tech stack